Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Method

 \begin{theorem} \textnormal{\textbf{(Instability via Policy Divergence)}} Let $\mathcal{L}(Q) = \mathbb{E}_{\mathcal{D}}[(Q(s,a) - y)^2]$ be the critic loss with target $y = r + \gamma Q(s', \pi_{\theta}(s'))$, where $s'$ represents next state.
 The minimum achievable loss is lower-bounded by the squared policy divergence:

 where $\mu$ is the minimum eigenvalue of the covariance matrix $\text{Cov}(\nabla_a Q)$.
 Its proof is provided in Appendix \ref{proof_of_proximal}. \end{theorem}

 \textbf{Remark on Theorem \ref{theo:pao}:} Theorem \ref{theo:pao} states that if the learned policy is far from the behavior policy, the critic's training loss will increase or even collapse.
 Thus, a proximal constraint is necessary to bound the policy divergence, ensuring stable target approximation for valid Q-function learning.
-Fig. \ref{fig:proximal} empirically validates this theoretical insight through a controlled experiment.
-We compared TD3+BC against a non-proximal action replacement method (Non-Proximal) that directly replaces dataset actions with generated actions from a certain training epoch onward.
-The results reveal a critical instability issue: while Non-Proximal initially shows a decrease in critic loss, it subsequently exhibits high-variance spikes and significant loss increases.
-This confirms Theorem \ref{theo:pao}: policy divergence without constraints increases critic loss and instability.
-The experiment demonstrates that simply replacing actions without proximal constraints is insufficient, highlighting the necessity of incorporating stability mechanisms when expanding the action exploration space beyond the dataset distribution.

-\textbf{Proximal Action Replacement:} Guided by the stability analysis in Theorem \ref{theo:pao}, we propose Proximal Action Replacement (PAR) to surmount the suboptimality of pure BC regularization.
-PAR's design consists of three key components: (1) Value-reliability gate (critic-loss gate): replacement is activated only when the critic loss indicates a reliable value estimate.
-(2) Stable action generator: replacement actions are generated by a slowly-updated actor to reduce variance.
-(3) Progressive replacement schedule: the fraction of replaced samples increases gradually over time.
-Importantly, PAR does not modify how the critic is trained: the critic is always updated on mini-batches sampled from the original offline dataset $\mathcal{D}$.
-Action replacement is applied only to the batch used for the actor update.

-Algorithm \ref{alg:mini_batch_updates} summarizes the PAR procedure.
-At each iteration, a mini-batch is first sampled from the original dataset $\mathcal{D}$ to update the critic.
-Before updating the actor, PAR performs an iteration-level stability check using the critic loss: if the loss is below a dynamic threshold (indicating reliable value estimation) and a warm-up period $T_{\text{start}}$ has elapsed, action replacement is activated.
-State-action pairs from the target policy are stored in $\mathcal{D}_{\text{syn}}$.
-Then, to construct the training batch for the actor, PAR sorts the original real samples by their Q-values, retaining only the high-value subset.
-The low-value samples are replaced by synthetic samples sampled from $\mathcal{D}_{\text{syn}}$, with the replacement ratio $p$ linearly increasing over time.
-Finally, the policy is trained on this hybrid batch, enabling it to progressively explore high-value regions beyond the dataset limitations.

-Fig. \ref{fig:toy} shows the toy bandit results with PAR.
-The second row illustrates that PAR mitigates the anchoring effect observed in standard BC regularization: instead of converging toward the suboptimal dataset center, the learned policy shifts closer to the true optimal action.
-This supports the intuition that progressively replacing low-value action targets can help the actor move toward higher-value regions identified by the critic.